bbauska/JS-Notes4Pros/README.md

 5
 )
 ;
-*//Exclude final weekend if remainingWorkDays resolves to an exact number of weeks*
+// <i>Exclude final weekend if remainingWorkDays resolves to an exact number of weeks</i>
 <b>if</b>
 (
 remainingWorkDays